arsinclair/copy-bandcamp-newsletter-links/README.md

 ## Bandcamp Newsletter Links Extractor

-Extracts Bandcamp links from a Bandcamp newsletter.
+A Chrome extension to extract Bandcamp links from a Bandcamp newsletter.
 In order for this to work the email with the newsletter should be open in the active tab.